 Bias-related acts and hate crimes both involve behavior that is motivated by bias.
 However, there are important distinctions between them.

-Bias-related acts are behaviors that express hostility against a person, property or group because of their race, color, national origin, religion, sex, age, sexual orientation, disability, marital status, personal appearance, gender identity and expression, family responsibilities, political affiliation, source of income, veteran status, or genetic information.
+Bias-related acts area essentially prejudiced behaviors toward individuals because of their actual or perceived membership in a particular protected class.
 Even when offenders are not aware of bias or do not intend to offend others, bias may be revealed which is worthy of a response and an opportunity for education.
 Bias-related acts are antithetical to the University's values of fundamental human dignity and equality, and require the commitment of the University community to successfully address them.
-Bias-related acts do not meet the necessary elements to prove a crime.
+Many bias-related acts are not policy violations or hate crimes.

 Hate crimes are also motivated by bias, but they include a definable crime such as a threat of violence, property damage, personal injury, or other illegal conduct.
 A hate crime is a violation of the law and will be investigated by University Police and/or other law enforcement agencies.